qlcchain/qlcchain.github.io/docs/api/rpc/settlement.md

 - **Returns**:
     - `result`: summary report
         - `contract`: settlement contract details
+        - `total`:  partyA and partyB's summary report
+          - `partyA`: from party A's view, sending success is a success, otherwise is a failure.
-        - `PartyA`: partyA's summary report, success means both PartyA and PartyB reported success, otherwise it is a failure.
+          - `partyB`: from party B's view, sending success is a success, otherwise is a failure.
-        - `PartyB`: partyB's summary report, same as PartyB
+          - `matching`: CDR status for both Party A and Party B, status of both parties are sucessful is a sucess, otherwise is a failure
+          - `orphan`: only find Party A or Party B's CDR status
-        - `records`: grouped by sender
+        - `records`: grouped by sender, same as total

 - **Example**: